graphprotocol/contracts/packages/deployment/docs/Gip0088Runbook.md

 `09_end` assertion script; exits non-zero on any unmet goal.

-**Pass criterion.** Exit 0 — upgrade, issuance-connect and eligibility-integrate all verified, and `revertOnIneligible` matches config.
+**Pass criterion.** Exit 0 — upgrade, issuance-connect and eligibility-integrate all verified; the configured REO is the active oracle; and both `revertOnIneligible` and the RAM allocation rates match config.

 **If it fails.** Re-run the stage that owns the unmet goal as named in the output.